Villa Rica historical markers: Villa Rica explosion

-Marker text

 Villa Rica Explosion

 Around 11:00 a.m. on December 5, 1957, a natural gas leak under Berry’s Pharmacy caused an explosion that destroyed four buildings and damaged several others in Villa Rica’s downtown.
 The explosion killed twelve and injured twenty.
 The tragedy highlighted the need for both an organized local emergency response unit and the use of odor in the natural gas supply.

 The civil defense unit that resulted became a model for west Georgia.
 Ensuing litigation placed a considerable financial burden on the city, suppressing economic development for years.
 In terms of injury and loss of life, the explosion remains the most catastrophic event in Carroll County history.